 Many think that the apostle Paul’s name was changed by God from “Saul,” though the New Testament shows that the name Paul – the Greek form of Saul – simply began to be used of him when he started to work in Greek-speaking areas (Acts 13:9).
 Yet it is also possible that there was some significance in the changed name.
 In Greek, paulos means small, and it was perhaps a mark of humility to willingly exchange the name of the Hebrew king Saul for the humble Gentile name Paul, just as the apostle became a humble servant to the Gentiles (Ephesians 3:8).

-More important, biblically, are the clear examples where God did change the names of his servants.
+More important, biblically, are the clear examples where God himself changed the names of people.
 God renamed the patriarch Abram as Abraham (“father of nations,” Genesis 17:5), for example, and his wife Sarai as Sarah (probably meaning “princess,” Genesis 17:15).
 He also renamed their grandson Jacob as Israel (meaning either “prince of God” or “he who overcomes with God,” Genesis 32:28).
 There was deliberately expressed symbolism in these new names given by God, of course, each new name expressing a new identity based on what the individual had accomplished or the person’s potential in the plan of God.

 Interestingly, however, there are relatively few such changes recorded in the Scriptures where God gave his servants new names.
 The phenomenon was uncommon and always full of great meaning when it did occur.
-Yet despite the relative infrequency of God’s acts of re-naming, the Bible does make it clear that every faithful believer will be given a new name in eternity as we see in the scripture at the top of this post (Revelation 2:17).
+Yet despite the relative infrequency of God’s acts of re-naming, the Bible does make it clear that every faithful believer will be given a new name in eternity as we see in the Book of Revelation: “To the one who is victorious, I will give … that person a white stone with a new name written on it, known only to the one who receives it” (Revelation 2:17).
+The new names of believers will apparently be as meaningful and relevant to our potential roles in eternity as the names changed by God in the past.
+At that time, even God will take a new name (Revelation 3:12) – signifying that he will, indeed, "make all things new" (Revelation 21:5).